Go Backpacking

 Botero Plaza

-In my humble opinion, Medellin's biggest tourist draw is its natural setting amidst the Andes mountains and constant Spring-like weather.
+In my humble opinion, Medellin's biggest tourist draw is its natural setting, nestled amidst the Andes mountains, and its consistently pleasant, spring-like weather.

 If you decide to spend your whole time partying, I can't say you'll miss anything crucial.
 Not interested in the nightlife?
 There's still plenty to see and do.